AlanPearl/diffopt/docs/source/index.rst

 Welcome to diffopt's documentation!
 ===================================

-DiffOpt is a collection of tools that may be useful for parallelizable optimization of large-parameter, memory-intensive, and/or differentiable models implemented in Jax.
+DiffOpt is a collection of tools that are useful for parallelizable optimization of large-parameter, memory-intensive, and/or differentiable models implemented in Jax.
 It is composed of the following three subpackages:
 (1) multigrad enables enables you to define a data-parallelized (over MPI)